ARIA Switch (a.k.a. Toggle)

-A switch is like a checkbox, in that is designed to be an input control that has a binary value (either checked and unchecked or on or off, depending on the screen reader).
+A switch (also known as a toggle) is like a checkbox, in that is designed to be an input control that has a binary value (either checked and unchecked or on or off, depending on the screen reader).
 Like tablists.php, switches do not have a native HTML5 tag, so we implement custom code using the switch role in JavaScript.

 Many developers will implement switches using the <input type="checkbox">, since the native HTML5 checkbox control is already accessible.
 While you could do this, I would argue this is semantically dishonest: partially sighted users who use a screen reader hear that the control is a checkbox, but there is no checkmark involved.